 7. Finalize Customization

 Once you’ve selected a supplier and material, it’s time to customize the packaging to match your brand and product needs.
-Provide all the important details, including roll width, core diameter, thickness, sealing requirements, and design preferences.
+Provide all the important details, including roll width, core diameter, thickness, sealing specifications, and artwork specifications.

 Key Benefits of Using Rolled Packaging